gnosia93/eliminate-db-hotblock/readme.md

 *Disclaimer*

 *This is just another applicable use case with Amazon Elasticache for redis.
-For reducing database burden under a heavy transation environment, you can use java spring boot transaction management mechanism which support global transcations among different storage backend system.
+For reducing database burden under a heavy transation environment, we just leverage java spring boot transaction management  which support global transcations among different storage backend system(in this case between aurora rdbms and redis)*

-Altough Amazon elasticache for redis support HA configuration, it is just working as DNS failover.
+*Tough Amazon elasticache for redis support HA configuration and provide dramatic HA failover, it is just working as DNS level
-When primary instnace is abnormaly shutdown or failed, service is not available for failover time.
+I mean, When primary instnace is abnormaly shutdown or failed, service is not available for failover time.
-So I am not sure this case is suitable for you, but*
+So this use case is not suitable for your workload.
+But walking throught this example, certainly you will get a good and new perspective about cache system like Amazon Elasticache when you are implementing scalable web scale services.*

 ## ElastiCache Briefs ##